DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Edit and transform existing GeoJSON boundary with [Mapshaper.org](https://mapshaper.org)
     - To create a customized background map: Tutorial [Download and Edit CT Towns for Datawrapper Custom GeoJSON Map](https://docs.google.com/document/d/1LaMwOr-B_sW0_XVOQtG1_4wZFOMmrsG2kuPUD51fHhA/edit)
     - To match latitude-longitude points with their census tract polygons: Tutorial [Join Points to Polygons with Mapshaper](https://handsondataviz.org/mapshaper.html#join-points-with-polygon-map)
-- Prep for Transform Your Map Data quiz, to be taken during any 2-hour period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
+- Open the Transform Your Map Data quiz, to be taken during any 2-hour period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
+Get it done sooner, rather than later, while you remember today's tutorials.

 ### Wed Oct 23
 <!-- - Be aware of [HODV Chapter 8: Table Your Data](https://handsondataviz.org/table.html), especially the [interactive Datawrapper Table with Sparklines](https://handsondataviz.org/table-datawrapper.html), if needed later this semester -->